SilkRose/Pony/src/stories/the-pink-tax/the-pink-tax.md

 The two mentioned fillies show their cutie marks, pointing to the tiny pink spots.

-Pinkie is in disbelief.
-"Seriously?
+Pinkie is in disbelief, asks, "Seriously?
 You have to pay for that?"

 Applebloom says, "We figured it'd be best to pay, you know, rather be safe than sorry."

+Scootaloo says, "Sweetie Belle says we should only have to pay like every six years, since we barely have any pink."

 The room went silent as Pinkie looked around the room.
 "What about Mayor Mare, where is she?
 She has a pink mane."